joe10111/Launch_Mod2Week4_Assessment/README.md

 ## Questions (8 points possible)
 1. In your own words, how would you define an ORM?
+ORM stands for Object Relational Mapping.
+ORMs allow the programmer to build connections between c# classes and our database tables.
+In this case, we are using the Microsoft Enity framework as our ORM, which takes our c# classes and generates tables and queries to select and transform the data.

 2. Given the two classes for bike and owner, update the classes to include a one-to-many relationship where each bike has one owner, and each owner can have many bikes.